Komyshuvakha, Sievierodonetsk Raion, Luhansk Oblast

 Komyshuvakha (Комишуваха) is a rural settlement in Sievierodonetsk Raion (district) in Luhansk Oblast of eastern Ukraine.
 Population:

 Until 18 July 2020, Komyshuvakha was located in Popasna Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Luhansk Oblast to eight, of which only four were controlled by the government.
 The area of Popasna Raion was merged into Sievierodonetsk Raion.

-On June 15, 2022, the Head of the Chechen Republic Ramzan Kadyrov claimed that the "last stage of the liberation of Kamyshevakhi from armed nationalist formations has been completed."
+According to a statement by Ramzan Kadyrov, Chechen Republic forces were present in the settlement as of 15 June 2022 during the Russian invasion of Ukraine."

 Demographics

 Native language distribution as of the Ukrainian Census of 2001: